 10.5.1 The Chancellor's Office will provide consultation to the component institutions regarding financial, human resources, and/or any legal requirements related to campus procedures beyond those listed in policy.

 10.6 Preparedness.
-Each component institution will develop a written communicable disease plan which defines internal authority and processes for decision-making and includes specific information regarding roles, responsibilities, and procedures related to ensuring continuity of instruction and protection of students, faculty, and staff and a communication plan for use at the onset of a communicable disease.
-(See also USY VI.F.18.104.22.168.2.6 and Curtailed Operations policy, USY V.F.5 and USY V.F.6.3.)
+Each component institution will develop a written communicable disease plan which defines internal authority and processes for decision-making and includes specific information regarding roles, responsibilities, and procedures related to ensuring continuity of instruction and protection of students/employees and a communication plan for use at the onset of a communicable disease.
+(See also USY VI.F.184.108.40.206.2.6 and Curtailed Operations policy, USY V.F.5.3 and USY V.F.6.3.)

 11.2 Exceptions to this policy may be made with the approval of the institution's Human Resources Office when the usual practice is for employees to furnish their own work clothes (i.e., nurses' uniforms).
 Also, even if required for work, clothing and footwear that can be readily worn outside of work (i.e., white shirts or blouses, dress slacks, hosiery, regular shoes, accessories, etc.).
 Academic robes are supplied by individuals.

-12.2.1 Every person working for USNH - including faculty, staff, student employees, and volunteers has a basic responsibility to cooperate in complaint and grievance procedures, including investigations, in an ethical and professional manner (BOT III.K.1.2).
+12.2.1 Every person working for USNH - including employees, student employees, and volunteers has a basic responsibility to cooperate in complaint and grievance procedures, including investigations, in an ethical and professional manner (BOT III.K.1.2).

 12.3.1 Each component institution shall establish a procedure for the resolution of employee grievances that shall be consistent with the requirements of this policy.
-(See also USY V.B.5) The initial adoption and any subsequent amendment of an institutional grievance procedure shall be effective only after review and approval by the USNH General Counsel and USNH Director of Human Resources.
+The initial adoption and any subsequent amendment of an institutional grievance procedure shall be effective only after review and approval by the USNH General Counsel and USNH Chief Human Resources Officer.